wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 11 But it came to pass , that the army of Columbia drove the invincibles of Wellington from the field.

-12 The valiant Miller , with his band , rushed upon the soldiers of the king , with the sharp points of his weapons of war , that faintly glittered in the light of the moon , and overcame them.
+12 The valiant Miller , with his band , rushed upon the soldiers of the king , with the sharp points of his weapons of war , that faintly glittered in the light of the moon , and overcame them.*

+* Miller's brilliant charge on the enemy.

-13 Moreover , Drummond , the chief captain of the king , was wounded , and in danger of being made captive ; and Riall , the chief captain , was taken and fell into the hands of the brave Jessup.
+13 Moreover , Drummond , the chief captain of the king , was wounded , and in danger of being made captive ; and Riall , the chief captain , was taken and fell into the hands of the brave Jessup.*

+* Major Jessup , of the 25th Reg.

 14 And Jacob , the chief captain of the host of Columbia , was sorely wounded ; and the brave Scott was wounded also.